mrehkopf/n64rgb-1/advancedRGBmod/README.md

 #### J6 (Power supply of analog outputs)
 The analog part can be power with **either** 3.3V **or** 5V.
 If you want to power this part of the PCB with 3.3V, close J5 and leave pad .
 If you want to power this part with 5V, leave _J6_ opened and connect pad _5V_ to +5V power rail of the N64. **NEVER connect 5V and close J5.**

+#### Fallback Mode

+A fallback mode can be activated by holding reset button down while powering on the N64.
+In the fallback mode **linedoubling and component conversion is turned off**.
+Sync on G/Y output is still on if one J2.1 or J2.2 is set as it does not affect RGBS.

 ### Source the PCB